gcentauri/gitick/README.md

 ### `gitick-sync`

-Called from within a gitick top level directory.
+Called from within a gitick directory tree.
 This is could be dangerous if called from the wrong place as it just does the
 following: